Efficient long division via Montgomery multiply: Notes on the Newtonian Iterative mod-Inverse

 \section{Notes on the Newtonian Iterative mod-Inverse}

 The multiplication algorithm first requires computation of $qinv$, the multiplicative inverse of $q$ modulo $R$.
 This is a modular analog of the inverse over the reals, and in practice one even uses the same Newtonian iterative-inversion algorithm to compute $qinv$ as is commonly used to effect a fast floating-point inverse computation needing no hardware division, the latter being generally a slow operation in both the floating-point and integer domains.
 One starts with an initial guess $qinv_0$ having one or more low-order ``good bits" in the sense that $qinv_0 \cdot q \equiv 1\ ({\rm mod}\ 2^m)$ with $m \ge 1$.
 One advantage of the Newtonian iteration in the modular realm is that as long as even the least-significant bit of $qinv_0$ is correct, convergence is guaranteed.
 So since $q$ odd we can take $qinv_0$ to be any odd number, e.g.~1 or even $q$ itself.
-Montgomery (personal communication) alternatively suggests the following choice, which amounts to a kind of low-precision bitwise table-lookup in the form of a simple inline formula:
+Montgomery (personal communication) alternatively suggests a kind of low-precision bitwise table-lookup in the form of a simple inline formula, yielding at least 5 correct low bits in the resulting initial iterate:

-(where XOR denotes binary exclusive-or) which guarantees at least the low 5 bits of the resulting initial iterate to be correct.
+In a 32 or 64-bit context one can save a further few cycles via use of a precomputed 128-element bytewise lookup table indexed by $(q\ \&\ {\tt0xFF})\gg1$.
 The ensuing Newton iteration involves repeated steps of form

 Where the asterisk operator is a shorthand for the ${\rm MULL_b}$ operation (that is, multiplication modulo $2^b$) on the pairs of operands it separates, either with respect to some fixed arithmetic base $2^b > q$, or to some variable power of 2 whose number of bits increases with each iteration to keep pace with the per-iteration doubling of number of converged bits of $qinv$, and which exceeds $q$ only on the final iteration.
 The advantage of taking $R$ to be a power of the natural integer wordsize is apparent here, since e.g.~if $R = W$ we really can use the hardware multiply operation denoted in programming languages such as C and Fortran by `$*$', that is, integer product modulo $W$.
 For $R > W$ we replace the literal `$*$' by a software-emulated ${\rm MULL_b}$ operation, which for $R$ not terribly larger than $W$ (say, $R < W^{20}$) will typically be based on some hardware-optimized implementation of grammar-school multiply.
 For larger radices, optimized software implementations will transition to a subquadratic algorithm such as Toom-Cook and eventually for very large operands, to some kind of fast transform-based discrete convolution.
 Similar large-argument optimizations apply to the other forms of multiply required by the Montgomery algorithm.